pulumi/docs/content/docs/guides/crosswalk/kubernetes/_index.md

 ## Production Architecture for Teams

-Infrastructure misconfiguration accounts for the most significant subset of serious production outages in major systems.
+Misconfigured infrastructure accounts are the source of a significant number of serious production outages in major systems.
 Many of these failure modes are preventable.

 The primary objective of this reference architecture is to create sensible defaults that reduce the likelihood of these errors.
-Modern infrastructure as code tools, such as Pulumi, are effective means of accomplishing this goal.
+Modern infrastructure as code tools, such as Pulumi, are an effective means of accomplishing this goal.

-These tools allow engineering teams to share specifications for what their infrastructure should look like and allow teams to reliably provision and manage infrastructure.
-Changes to infrastructure can be audited as part of code review, and they allow teams to detect drift.
+Pulumi tools allow engineering teams to share specifications for what their infrastructure should look like and allow teams to reliably provision and manage infrastructure.
+Changes to infrastructure can be audited as part of code review and they allow teams to detect drift.

 This architecture is meant to show how these tools can be used within a team to employ and understand: